A year in, coronavirus rages in vaccine-needy West Bank

 In the Israeli-occupied West Bank, the COVID-19 wards are overstretched, testing centers are as busy as ever and new lockdown measures have been announced.
 The Palestinian Authority has acquired only a few thousand doses — not even enough for front-line health workers — and reported nearly 2,000 new cases on Tuesday alone.

-It’s a stark illustration of the disparity at the heart of the Middle East conflict — one of the few aspects of life here that hasn’t changed over the past year.
+It’s a stark illustration of the disparity at the heart of the Middle East conflict — one of the few aspects of life here that haven’t changed over the past year.

 Israel cites past agreements that say the PA is responsible for health care in areas it administers.
 Human rights groups say Israel is shirking its obligations as an occupying power.
 The PA, perhaps out of concern for its own image, insists it has secured its own supplies.